-The waiting list will be in operation until the 31 August 2023.
-Hounslow will contact parents/carers in August 2023 to advise that they will need to complete an in-year application to continue on the waiting list from 1 September 2023.
+The waiting list will be in operation until the 31 August 2024.
+Hounslow will contact parents/carers in August 2024 to advise that they will need to complete an in-year application to continue on the waiting list from 1 September 2024.

-9) Tiebreaker
+Tiebreaker

 If there is one place available in the applicant's chronological year group and two or more children next in order of priority or next on the waiting list meet the appropriate criterion equally, the place will be allocated using the distance criterion.
-If the distances are equal, the place will be allocated by drawing lots in the presence of an independent witness.
+If the distances are equal, the LA's database will randomly order these.

-10) Fair Access Protocol
+Fair Access Protocol